microsoft/ignite25-LAB565-makers-in-action-crafting-microsoft-365-copilot-agents-for-real-world/lab/instructions/lab-rag.md

 1. **Review and create** section:

     - Here you can provide a prefix for the index, indexer, data source, and skillset that will be created.
-For example you can use the value `resumes`
+Use `resumes` for this index
     - Review the settings and when you are ready select **Create** to create and feed the vector index

 ![The Azure AI Search service instance page to recap the settings that will be applied when creating and feeding the vector index.](https://microsoft.github.io/copilot-camp/assets/images/make/copilot-studio-08/azure-search-05.png)

 Once the vector index is created, a small dialog confirms the index creation and availability.
 Select the **Start searching** command to start playing with the index.
 In the search index page, you can simply select the **Search** command and see the output.
-Notice that, for every value in the index, you also have a `text_vector` field that contains the text vectorized using the `text-embedding-ada-002` model.
+Notice that, for every value in the index, you also have a **text_vector** field that contains the text vectorized using the **text-embedding-ada-002** model.

 ![The Azure AI Search vector index showing the results of a get all query with the "text_vector" field highlighted.](https://microsoft.github.io/copilot-camp/assets/images/make/copilot-studio-08/azure-search-06.png)